Uncle Dynamite: Publication history

 The first UK edition dust jacket was illustrated by Frank Ford.
 The first US edition dust jacket was illustrated by Hal McIntosh, and illustrations by McIntosh were included throughout the book.

 A condensed version of the story was published in one issue of Liberty in April 1949, with illustrations by Hal McIntosh.
 A condensed version was also published in one issue of the Toronto Star Weekly on 30 April 1949.

 The story was included in the 1983 collection The World of Uncle Fred, published by Hutchinson, London.

-Reception

-Wodehouse biographer Richard Usborne calls the book "a brilliantly sustained rattle of word-perfect dialogue and narrative topping a very complicated and well-controlled plot."

 Adaptations

 Uncle Dynamite was adapted for television as a 60-minute episode of the NBC anthology series The Philco Television Playhouse.
 The episode first aired on 29 January 1950, and starred Arthur Treacher.

 The story was adapted for BBC Radio 4 in six parts in 1994.
 The events of "Uncle Fred Flits By" were adapted in the first part as an introduction to the novel.
 The cast included Richard Briers as Uncle Fred, Hugh Grant as Pongo, Paul Eddington as the narrator, Simon Treves as Bill Oakshott, Charles Gray as Sir Aylmer Bostock, Josephine Tewson as Lady Bostock, Chris Emmett as Harold Potter, Teresa Gallagher as Elsie Bean, Susie Brann as Sally, Mary Chater as Hermione Bostock, Toby Longworth as Otis, and Donald Hewlett as Major Brabazon-Plank.